 Ms. Reeder-Ricchetti devotes a significant part of her practice to pro bono matters, particularly immigration-related impact litigation.

 Prior to joining the firm, Ms. Reeder clerked for the Honorable Paula Xinis of the United States District Court for the District of Maryland.
 Ms. Reeder-Ricchetti graduated from the University of Virginia School of Law, where she served as Notes Development Editor for the Virginia Law Review.
 While in law school, Ms. Reeder-Ricchetti was a law clerk to the United States Senate Committee on the Judiciary.
 She also worked at the Federal Election Commission and externed for the Honorable Beryl Howell of the United States District Court for the District of Columbia.

 - National diagnostic testing company in a multi-year investigation of the company's referral arrangements with physicians by the US Department of Justice, Office of the Inspector General for the US Department of Health & Human Services, and state office of the attorney general.

-- A major defense procurement company in an ongoing civil False Claims Act (FCA) qui tam suit brought on behalf of the federal government and alleging hundreds of millions of dollars in damages.
+- Major defense procurement companies in ongoing civil False Claims Act (FCA) qui tam suits brought on behalf of the federal government and alleging hundreds of millions of dollars in damages.